x51xxx/copilot-mcp-server/docs/api/tools/ping.md

 ## Overview

-The `ping` tool provides a simple way to verify that the Codex MCP Tool is properly installed and functioning.
+The `ping` tool provides a simple way to verify that the Copilot MCP Tool is properly installed and functioning.
 It echoes back the provided message, confirming the communication pipeline is working.

 ## Syntax